Looking for ways to build your email list?

 For one, you could simply put a sign-up form and pen on your store counter and ask people to sign up.

 Other strategies include conferences, local Meetups, and mentioning your newsletter in your email signature.
+There’s a professional solution just for signature signups.

 You can read more in Get Subscribers Offline.